RustWorks/Ribir-gui/docs/en/introduction.md

 The update logic is determined at compile time, and there is no general diff or patch algorithm to execute at runtime.

-Ribir uses a Pipe stream to declare the part of the view that needs to change continuously.
-It can be a property of a widget, a specific widget, or a complete subtree.

 ### "Pay-as-you-go" design principle

-Because it has to face various complex real-life scenarios, a general GUI framework often has complex designs and rich capabilities, so it is difficult to be lightweight.
+Due to the need to handle multiple complex real-life situations, a general GUI framework tends to have complex designs and extensive features.
+As a result, it is difficult to keep it lightweight.
 The way Ribir balances this problem is to provide enough capabilities to ensure development efficiency, and requiring that all capabilities only need to be understood and have overhead when they are used.
 A few examples:

 **Pure composition**: Ribir uses widgets to build interfaces.
 Unlike common object-oriented GUI frameworks, Ribir widgets do not need to inherit a base class or hold a base object.
 It is a pure composition model, even the parent-child relationship and built-in fields are completed through composition.
 The advantage of this is that the widget only needs to focus on the capabilities it provides, so it can be made very small to improve reuse.
-For example, Ribir has many very mini built-in widgets, and using these built-in widgets to extend ordinary widgets is powerful, but does not bring any overhead to them. for example:
+For example, Ribir has many very mini built-in widgets, and using these built-in widgets to extend ordinary widgets is powerful, but does not bring any overhead to them.
+For example:

 ```rust
 fn_widget!{